 Per IRS Publication 525 Taxable and Nontaxable Income, page 17:

 Royalties from copyrights, patents, and oil, gas, and mineral properties are taxable as ordinary income.

-In most cases you report royalties on Schedule E (Form 1040), Supplemental Income and Loss.
-However, if you hold an operating oil, gas, or mineral interest or are in business as a self-employed writer, inventor, artist, etc., report your income and expenses on Schedule C or Schedule C-EZ (Form 1040).
+In most cases, you report royalties on Schedule E (Form 1040 or 1040-SR).
+However, if you hold an operating oil, gas, or mineral interest or are in business as a self-employed writer, inventor, artist, etc., report your income and expenses on Schedule C (Form 1040 or 1040-SR).

 Oil, gas, and minerals.
 Royalty income from oil, gas, and mineral properties is the amount you receive when natural resources are extracted from your property.
-The royalties are based on units, such as barrels, tons, etc., and are paid to you by a person or company who leases the property from you.
+The royalties are generally based on production or revenue and are paid to you by a person or company who leases the property from you.

 Depletion.
-If you are the owner of an economic interest in mineral deposits or oil and gas wells, you can recover your investment through the depletion allowance.
+If you're the owner of an economic interest in mineral deposits or oil and gas wells, you can recover your investment through the depletion allowance.
 For information on this subject, see chapter 9 of Pub.
 535.